 Niki Lauda cruised to fourth place, enough to secure his second championship with two races to spare.
 However, it wasn’t the happiest of title wins as Ferrari was busy having a minor meltdown and Lauda decided to sit out the final two races, having already signed for Brabham for 1978.

 James Hunt won from Mario Andretti - but only just.
 Hunt’s McLaren had developed an oil leak with two laps to go which saw his lead cut from 15 seconds to two seconds in the last two laps.

 Nigel Mansell had a fair old crack at actually beating the mighty McLarens but despite his best efforts, Alain Prost had more than enough in hand to see off the Williams - especially after Mansell lost time during a slow pit stop.

-Prost won, Mansell remained a still-impressive second with Alessandro Nannini third.
+Prost won, Mansell remained a still-impressive second in the Judd-powered Williams with Alessandro Nannini third.
 Ayrton Senna had difficult race and could only finish fifth after suffering problems with his fuel readout.

 2016 Malaysian Grand Prix

 Nico Rosberg had a bad day when he was punted off at the first corner by Sebastian Vettel, but teammate and title rival Lewis Hamilton had a worse one when his engine failed while leading.
 Rosberg recovered to third, giving him a 23-point advantage in the championship.